ESF:BKV_VEEK Public Economics - Course Information

 - The course presents an introduction to Public Economics.
 It deals with that part of national economy which is funded from redistributive processes and which is usually referred to as the Public Sector (PS).

-The second block focuses decisision making process within the Public Sector.
-The efficiency of the PS is analyzed as a pivotal concept here.
+The final, sixth block has a synthetic nature and the efficiency of the PS is analyzed as a pivotal concept here.
 To obtain knowledge of measures and tools reducing the natural tendency of PS to inefficiency is the goal here.

 - 1. Public Sector, Mixed-economy